Kablade/easilys_babyfoot_manager/README.md

 # Babyfoot Manager - Easilys

-This project was realized within the framework of a technical test for the company Easilys, having for goal to set up a platform of "management" for games of table soccer.
+This project was realized within the framework of a technical test for the company Easilys, having for goal to set up a platform to manage games of table soccer.

+## Summary

+ 1. Technical presentation of the subject
+ 2. Installation & Reproduction
+ 3. Path explanation
+ 4. Bonus
+ 5. Preview
+ 6. Video

-## Technical subject
+## 1. Technical presentation of the subject
 The goal was to create a management website for collaborative table soccer games

 The features were :